zcash/zcash/qa/rpc-tests/README.md

 Run all possible tests with `qa/pull-tester/rpc-tests.sh -extended`.

-Also it's possible to run CryptoConditions tests only by `qa/pull-tester/cc-tests.sh`
+Also it's possible to run CryptoConditions tests only by `qa/pull-tester/cc-tests.sh --noshutdown --tracerpc`

 Possible options: